 Don't Buy Contact Lenses from Any Store or Website If It Doesn't Require a Prescription

-Selling lenses without a prescription is illegal and can put consumers' eye health at risk, warns the American Optometric Association.
+Wearing lenses without a prescription can put your eye health at risk.

-Some Halloween enthusiasts may wear decorative contact lenses, which can change a person's eye color or create the effect of a character like a cat, zombie, or vampire, as part of their costume.
-However, if these lenses are bought without a prescription from an eye doctor, they could lead to serious health issues and potentially damage your eyesight.
+Decorative contact lenses can change a person's eye color or create the effect of a character like a cat, zombie or vampire as part of a costume.
+However, buying these lenses without a prescription from an eye doctor can lead to serious health issues and potentially (and permanently) damage your eyesight.

 It's important to have a medical eye and vision examination from your optometrist to be sure you are a good candidate for contact lenses and your cornea can safely tolerate the lenses.
 Your eye doctor will also make sure your lenses fit properly and teach you how to safely care for your lenses.